First, a few ground rules:

 For info about how much fuel you will need, see our FAQs.
 Generally, it depends on a few factors including how many people in your group, how many hot meals and drinks you plan on having each day, as well as generally how cold it’s going to be where you are cooking.

-Steps to cooking a RightOnTrek Meal
+Steps to cooking a RightOnTrek Meal:

 Our meals aren't meant to be rehydrated with hot water in the bag.
 Rather, you cook them in the pot just like you would on your stove at home.
-This is a faster process than rehydrating, results in better texture, and is what allows us to use packaging sourced from sustainable materials.
+This is faster than rehydrating, results in better texture, and allows us to use packaging sourced from sustainable materials.
+We’ve carefully tested and refined the process to make cooking RightOnTrek meals easy and fun.

-We’ve carefully tested and refined the cooking instructions to make cooking RightOnTrek meals easy and fun.
 Each meal comes with simple instructions printed on the back.
-In general, you’ll just need to boil some water, add the food, turn down the heat, stir a bit and cook for 3 to 7 minutes, depending on which specific meal it is.
+In general, you just boil some water, add the food, turn down the heat, stir a bit and cook for 3 to 7 minutes (depending on meal).

 Cooking at high elevations

-Our meal products are tested between 3000' and 6000' feet in the wild places of Northwest Montana.
 For elevations greater than 6000', you may need to add slightly more water and increase cooking times to compensate for the lower boiling temperature.
-In general, a good rule of thumb is to add 3% more water and cook 30 sec longer for every 1000' elevation above 6000'.

 How should I wash my dishes?

 Leftover food is not good for wild animals or plant life.
-First scrape up and pack up trash scraps.
+First, scrape up and pack up trash scraps.
 Gather water for washing from the stream or lake, then walk at least 150 feet away to wash dishes.
 Try to gather all dirty water in a single pot.
 It is best to wash pots right after your meal.
 Pine needles, sand, and pinecones make great natural scrubbers.
 Snow needs to be handled carefully to avoid spreading debris.
 Sponges just carry bacteria.

 What to do with dishwater?